Static Segment

 };

-The only thing you need to do is to implement generateStaticParams
+module.exports = nextConfig;All you need to do is implement generateStaticParams and return generateStaticAPI with your controller list.

 // ...